Hydrodynamization in hybrid Bjorken flow attractors: Introduction

-The general characterization of the hydrodynamization times of the two components on the hybrid attractor surface is as follows.
-Let us denote the hydrodynamization times of the perturbative and non-perturbative (holographic) sectors as $\tau_{hd}$ and $\widetilde{\tau}_{hd}$ respectively.
-When the total energy density at the hydrodynamization times is in the regime we find that the hydrodynamization times of both sectors follow conformal behaviors, i.e. and with $p$ and $\widetilde{p}$ being constants.
-Generically, due to the feature of bottom-up thermalization discussed above, the energy density of the perturbative sector is dominant at some reference time {{$\tau_0 \ll \gamma^{1/4}$}}.
+The general characterization of the hydrodynamization times of the two components on the hybrid attractor surface in our simplified model is as follows.
+Let us denote the hydrodynamization times of the perturbative and non-perturbative (holographic) sectors as $\tau_{hd}$ and $\widetilde{\tau}_{hd}$, respectively.
+When the energy density at the hydrodynamization times is in the regime $\mathcal{E}(\tau_{hd}), \mathcal{E}(\widetilde{\tau}_{hd}) \AR{\ll} \gamma^{-1},$ we find that the hydrodynamization times of both sectors follow conformal behaviors, i.e. and with $p$ and $\widetilde{p}$ being constants.
+Generically, due to the \AR{bottom-up-like} feature discussed above, the energy density of the perturbative sector is dominant at some reference time {{$\tau_0 \ll \gamma^{1/4}$}}.
 For such cases, we find that

 which is {approximately the same value as} in usual conformal attractors (which we obtain in the decoupling limit).
 Therefore, the hydrodynamization time of the perturbative sector in the conformal regime is both {universal} and identical to that of conformal attractors studied earlier in the literature.
 Furthermore, $\widetilde{p}$ for the strongly self-interacting sector depends only on the ratio of energy densities of the two subsectors at early time.
-As this ratio of the energy densities of the perturbative to holographic sectors at time (say) $\tau_0 = 0.001\gamma^{1/4}$ is increased from $1:1$ to $1000:1$, the constant $\widetilde{p}$ increases from $0.64$ to $2.1$.
+As this ratio of the energy densities of the perturbative to holographic sectors at reference time (say) $\tau_0 = 0.001\gamma^{1/4}$ is increased from $1:1$ to $1000:1$, the constant $\widetilde{p}$ increases from $0.64$ to $2.1$.
 The hydrodynamization time of the relatively soft sector is thus sensitive to initial conditions, and can be significantly larger than in usual conformal attractors even in the conformal window.